 What Does This Class Action Letter Mean?

-That type of out-of-nowhere jackpot is rare in class actions, according to local class action attorneys.
-Most often, a postcard or letter arrives in the mail from a law firm you know nothing about regarding a product you’ve long forgotten:
+There are many types of class action claims, including data breaches, defective products, and securities fraud.
+Most often, a postcard or letter arrives in the mail from a law firm you know nothing about regarding a product or service you’ve long forgotten.

-The class action suit actually began much earlier.
-Typically a handful of plaintiffs’ lawyers file suit against a company, usually because of injury or defective product, and then ask the court to include a large number of other claimants who have similar claims.
-If the class is certified, it falls on the company to provide notice to potential class members.
+Typically, a handful of plaintiffs’ lawyers file suit against a company and then ask the court to include a large number of other claimants who have similar claims.
+If the court certifies the class, it falls on the company to provide notice to potential class members.

 “The defendant is not always obliged to provide names, and there are a variety of ways to provide notice to potential class members,” Garrison says.
 “Due process requires the best practical notice, so it may be a publication, website, or email.
 I’ve even seen them in magazines.”